Andrea Meza: Miss Universe 2020

 As Mexicana Universal, Meza represented Mexico at Miss Universe 2020 and won the title, on 16 May 2021, at the Seminole Hard Rock Hotel & Casino Hollywood in Hollywood, Florida, after the event was postponed from late 2020 to May 2021 due to the COVID-19 pandemic.
 Meza was crowned by the outgoing titleholder, Zozibini Tunzi of South Africa.
 She became the third Mexican woman to win the title, following Lupita Jones in 1991 and Ximena Navarrete in 2010.

 This marked Mexico's second consecutive year in the top three at Miss Universe, following Sofía Aragón, Mexicana Universal 2019, who finished as the second runner-up at Miss Universe 2019.
 Meza also surpassed Brook Lee's record of being the oldest contestant to win at the age of 26 years and 276 days.
 However, this record was later broken during the Miss Universe 2022 competition when R'Bonney Gabriel won at the age of 28 years and 300 days.

-As Miss Universe, Meza traveled to various cities within the United States, South Africa, the Bahamas, Israel, and her home country of Mexico.
+As Miss Universe, Meza traveled to various cities within the United States, South Africa, the Bahamas, Dominican Republic, Puerto Rico, Israel, and her home country of Mexico.

 After her reign, Meza was succeeded as Mexicana Universal 2021 by Débora Hallal.